Marketing Private Funds to U.S. Investors — A Practical Guide for Asia-Based Managers

 This article summarizes the key U.S. regulatory and U.S. tax matters to consider when marketing fund interests to U.S. investors, including the Investment Advisers Act, the Securities Act, the Investment Company Act, ERISA, CFIUS, the Volcker Rule, and other regulations that may arise depending on the fund’s investment program.

 The U.S. securities law that tends to drive the most significant legal compliance costs for managers raising capital from U.S. investors is the Investment Advisers Act of 1940 (the “Advisers Act”).
-Under the Advisers Act, a fund manager that actively seeks U.S. investors will be required to register as an “investment adviser” with the U.S. Securities and Exchange Commission (the “SEC”) unless an exemption applies.
-Several potential exemptions may be available to a non-US manager, including the Foreign Private Adviser Exemption, the Private Fund Adviser Exemption, and the Venture Capital Exemption.
+Under the Advisers Act, a fund manager that engages in investment advisory activities in the U.S. generally will be required to register as an “investment adviser” with the U.S. Securities and Exchange Commission (the “SEC”) unless an exemption applies.
+Several potential exemptions may be available to a non-U.S. manager, including the Foreign Private Adviser Exemption, the Private Fund Adviser Exemption, and the Venture Capital Exemption.

-The best-case scenario for a non-US manager would be to rely on the “Foreign Private Adviser Exemption” to registration because a manager relying on this exemption does not need to make any filings or take any other affirmative actions in dealing with the SEC.
-The Foreign Private Adviser Exemption is available to a manager that (a) has no place of business in the United States; (b) has, in total, fewer than 15 clients in the United States and investors in the United States in private funds advised by the manager; (c) has less than $25 million of aggregate capital commitments from U.S. investors; and (d) does not hold itself out generally to the public in the United States as an investment adviser.
+The best-case scenario for a non-U.S. manager would be to rely on the “Foreign Private Adviser Exemption” to registration because a manager relying on this exemption does not need to make any filings or take any other affirmative actions in dealing with the SEC.
+The Foreign Private Adviser Exemption is available to a manager that (a) has no place of business in the United States; (b) has, in total, fewer than 15 clients in the United States and investors in the United States in private funds advised by the manager; (c) has less than $25 million of aggregate assets under management (“AUM”) (including uncalled capital commitments) attributable to U.S. investors and U.S. clients; and (d) does not hold itself out generally to the public in the United States as an investment adviser.
 Because the exemption counts both “clients” and “investors” in the United States, in certain cases (e.g., U.S. investors investing through a non-U.S. special purpose vehicle), the rules would require the manager to “look through” an investor that is a non-U.S. entity and count its underlying U.S. investors for these tests.

 Managers often will outgrow the Foreign Private Adviser Exemption as they begin to accept more U.S. capital.
 In this case, a manager typically will rely on either the “Private Fund Adviser Exemption” or the “Venture Capital Exemption” (each summarized below).
 Managers relying on either of these two exemptions are referred to as “Exempt Reporting Advisers” (“ERAs”) because such managers are (a) exempt from registration under the Advisers Act, but (b) still need to make “Form ADV” filings with the SEC within 60 days of first relying on the exemption and annually thereafter (and upon certain other material events).
 The filings and other compliance costs for ERAs are lighter than for managers that are registered with the SEC, but the compliance costs are higher than those for managers relying on the Foreign Private Adviser Exemption (discussed above), which are not required to make any filings at all.
 Since an ERA is typically required to make its first Form ADV filing within 60 days after it begins to rely on the relevant ERA exemption, these filings and the related analysis can often be finalized after the fund’s initial closing.

-The Private Fund Adviser Exemption requires that a manager (a) manage only private funds and (b) have less than $150 million in assets under management (“AUM”) attributable to U.S. investors.
+The Private Fund Adviser Exemption requires that a manager (a) manage only private funds and (b) have less than $150 million of aggregate AUM attributable to U.S. investors.
 However, a non-U.S. manager with no principal place of business in the United States generally is not required to count any commitments made by U.S. investors to a non-U.S. (e.g., Cayman Islands or Singapore) fund toward this dollar threshold.
 Accordingly, it is quite common for a non‑U.S. manager to continue to be eligible for the Private Fund Adviser Exemption even if it has billions of dollars under management (indirectly through non-U.S. funds).

 The Venture Capital Exemption exempts managers that only manage “venture capital funds.”
 In order to qualify as a venture capital fund, a fund is generally required (a) to represent to its actual and potential investors that it pursues a venture capital strategy; (b) to invest primarily in qualifying venture capital investments, except that the fund may invest up to 20% of the fund’s capital commitments in non-qualifying investments; (c) not to incur leverage in excess of 15% of its capital contributions and uncalled capital commitments; and (d) to provide no liquidity rights to its investors except in extraordinary circumstances (i.e., it must be a closed-end fund with no redemptions), among other technical requirements.